ServiceChannel Logo

 Health and Insurance Benefits

-Health and insurance benefits are standard for a competitive tech employer: medical, dental, and vision plans with employer contributions, plus life insurance and basic disability coverage.
-Flexible spending accounts and mental health resources are often available.
-Specific plan generosity depends on location and tenure.
+You get the standard tech-industry package: medical, dental, and vision with employer contributions, plus life insurance and disability.
+They also offer flexible spending accounts and some mental health resources, though the exact details depend on your location and tenure.

 Employee Engagement and Events